How to Cut a Bell Pepper

-There are many thoughts about how to cut a bell pepper, but this one is probably the least wasteful since it cleanly slices out the seeds and core.
+There are many thoughts about how to cut them, but this one is probably the least wasteful since it cleanly slices out the seeds and core.

-Make sure to use a sharp knife that will easily pierce the skin of the pepper.
-We chose a 7" Santoku since it slices through the pepper, but also can be used for cutting in a forward and down motion on the cutting board when slicing strips, dicing or mincing.
+Make sure to use a sharp knife, like a 7" Santoku knife, that can easily cut through the tough skin of the pepper.
+This knife is made for veggie prep.
+It easily slices through the exterior, but its sharp edge is also perfect for cutting in a forward and down motion when slicing the pepper quarters into strips and then dicing or mincing.

 How to cut a bell pepper: